Rare Facts About the Oldest City in the World

 Splendid architecture and urbanization were ways kings would showcase their power, wealth, and ideologies.

-What Is the Oldest City in the World?
+What is the Oldest City in the World?

-Settlements in Jericho began around 9000 B.C, and it had a famous wall called the Wall of Jericho.
+Settlements in Jericho began around 9000 B.C., and it had a famous wall called the Wall of Jericho.
 Archaeological findings suggest that the wall could have been 12 feet tall during its existence in 8000 B.C.

 Do you know that Jericho had been destroyed in several wars but was rebuilt every single time and sustained a continuous population throughout the 11000 years of its existence?

-The fossil discoveries of Jericho have shown a complete transition of the city from hunting towards agriculture.
+The fossil discoveries of Jericho have shown a complete transition of the city from hunting to agriculture.
 The inhabitants were one among the few to conserve water from the West Bank for the summers.

 The old city of Jericho has been mentioned in the bible numerous times.
 The bible explained most of the wars it had with Israel.
 According to the Bible, it became an evil city after Joshua’s war, but Hiel the Bethelite cleansed it to make it suitable for humans by residing there.